XIMDEX/xcms/INSTALLATION.md

 *  Postfix or Sendmail (if you want to use notification by mail see 'conf/mail.conf')

 See http://www.ximdex.org/documentacion/requirements_en.html for further information.
-Once PHP is running with the requested packages you have to download Ximdex CMS, move it to the final destination (i.e.: /var/www/myximdex), set permissions and file owners (user/group) in harmony with your web server configuration and configure it using your web browser pointing to its URL (i.e.: http://yourhost/myximdex).
+Once PHP is running with the requested packages you have to download Ximdex CMS, move it to the final destination (i.e.: /var/www/myximdex), set permissions and file owners (user/group) in harmony with your web server configuration and configure it pointing your web browser to the Ximdex URL (i.e.: http://yourhost/myximdex).
 You will need root access to a unix console to execute some steps...

 ## Recommended Installation Steps